-One of the major concerns potential electric vehicle customers have is what’s known as range anxiety, the fear an EV will run out of power before reaching a charger.
-Drivers who fall into this camp (and even some who don’t) likely believe that taking an EV on a road trip is either impossible or so inconvenient and time-consuming they wouldn’t dare attempt it.
+A common concern when driving an electric vehicle is range anxiety, the fear of running out of power before finding a charger.
+Those who fall into this camp (and even some who don’t) may believe that taking an EV on a road trip is either impossible or so inconvenient and time-consuming they wouldn’t dare attempt it.

-Neither are true.
+Both are untrue.
 At worst, an EV road trip requires a bit more planning prior to departure.
-At best, it enables you to explore the country and reach your destination at a fraction of the price of traveling in a gas-powered car.
+At best, it enables you to explore the country and reach your destination at a fraction of the cost of traveling in a gas-powered car.

 Here are some steps to consider when planning your next — or first — EV road trip.

 This is the most critical step to take when planning your EV road trip.
 The network of publicly available EV chargers is growing, but they are still not as ubiquitous as gas stations.
-Most commercial EV chargers are located in highly populated areas and along well-traveled routes.
-If you’re sticking to major highways, it shouldn’t be a problem finding a charging station.
-If you’re traveling through rural areas or taking scenic routes, however, you’ll want to know where these chargers are ahead of time to ensure you don’t run out of battery power before getting to your destination.
+If you’re sticking to major highways, it shouldn’t be hard to find a charging station, but if you’re traveling through rural areas or taking scenic routes, you’ll want to map out chargers ahead of time.

 Not all EVs are created equal when it comes to driving range.
-Almost all new EV models boast ranges over 200 miles, but some can travel more than 500 miles on a single charge.
-If your car falls toward the lower end of the spectrum, you may want to keep it in the driveway and rent a different one.
-Hertz recently began renting out Tesla vehicles, which have some of the longest ranges of any commercially available EVs.
-Even better, AAA members can save on rentals.
+Most modern EV models boast over 200 miles, but some can travel more than 500 miles on a single charge.
+If your car falls toward the lower end of the spectrum, you may want to rent a different EV.
+Hertz offers Tesla vehicles, which have longer ranges than most commercially available EVs.
+Even better, AAA members can save on Hertz rentals.

-Charging an EV overnight is the most convenient way to get the vehicle’s battery back to 100%, and it’s something that can be done even when you’re away from home.
+Overnight charging offers a hands-off way to fully recharge an EV’s battery, even when you’re traveling.
 A growing number of hotels are equipping their parking lots with EV chargers.
 This amenity often comes at no extra charge for guests.
 Just plug in, rest up and be ready to go in the morning.

 Also remember that gradual acceleration and deceleration are more energy efficient than sudden speed shifts.
 Go easy on the accelerator while speeding up and take advantage of the car’s regenerative braking when slowing down.
 It will also help if you stick to highways on your EV road trip rather than local roads.